-At SETS we aim to provide a whole school approach to the subjects known as PHSCE and Citizenship.
-In our timetable, these subjects are referred to as "Life Skills" and are taught mainly by Julia Vanellis-Hammond.
-However, emphasis is placed on covering specific topics across the curriculum and in every part of school life
+At SETS we aim to provide a whole school approach to the subjects known as PHSE and Citizenship.
+In our timetable, these subjects are referred to as "Life Skills" and are taught mainly by our head teacher, Mrs Julia Vanellis-Hammond and Mrs Debra Constantinou.
+However, emphasis is placed on covering specific topics across the curriculum and in every part of school life.